exvacuum/3uisp/README.md

 # NOTE:

 Due to extreme diligence, massive leaps in progress have been made in just a few short days.
-It appears as of now that the project will finish ahead of schedule.
+It appears as of now that the project will have more features than previously mentioned
+F
 # ICS3U ISP ACTION PLAN

 Part 1: Program Outline